It pays to be certified – at least in the realm of project management.

 Once your application is approved, it’s time to pay PMI to take its exam, which you can do through its online certification system.

-If you’re a PMI member, the PMP exam will cost you $405.
+If you’re a PMI member, the PMP project management certification costs you $405.
 If you’re not a PMI member, then you’re looking at $555 to take the exam.

 Upon payment completion, PMI will email you an “eligibility number” that you’ll need in order to make your appointment to take the exam.